SamuelVedel/kerpad/kerpad.1.md

 : Don't ignore touches made beyond the edge limits.

 **-\-disable_double_tap**
-: Don't concider the touchpad pressed, when it is double tapped.
+: Don't consider the touchpad pressed, when it is double tapped.

 **-l**, **-\-list**[=WHICH]
 : List caracteritics of input devices.
 WHICH value can be: